Snake-Squad/Decentralised-Shopping-Cart/README.md

 * MetaMask

-### Installing

-As there are a pile of things you need to install, you can check [Installations](https://github.com/Snake-Squad/Decentralised-Shopping-Cart/wiki/Installations) to help you install all prerequsits step by step.
+As there are a pile of things you need to install, you can check [Installations](https://github.com/Snake-Squad/Decentralised-Shopping-Cart/wiki/Installations) in Wiki to help you install all prerequsits step by step.

+## Environment Setting Up

+As the the whole project has mainly three layer and the way to link these layers are not that simple, you can check [Environment Setting Up](https://github.com/Snake-Squad/Decentralised-Shopping-Cart/wiki/Environment-Setting-Up) in Wiki to get clear guidelines.

 ## Running the tests